alsora/wikiextractor/README.md

 # WikiExtractor
 [WikiExtractor.py](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor) is a Python script that extracts and cleans text from a [Wikipedia database dump](http://download.wikimedia.org/).
+It is an extension of the WikiExtractor script written by Giuseppe Attardi.

+This version is simplified in its usage and it allows to easily select only a subset of article pages to extract.

 The tool is written in Python and requires Python 2.7 or Python 3.3+ but no additional library.